 The best manual pencil sharpeners

-This small but perfectly formed pencil sharpener features two holes for different pencils.
-One fits standard pencils up to 8.2mm, with a sharpening angle of 23 degrees for clear and accurate lines.
-The other fits thick standard and coloured pencils up to 10.2mm, with a sharpening angle of 30 degrees for broad, soft strokes.
-It also has a nice hinged cover to stop any shavings from spilling out of the holes.
-And at just 2.3 inches high, it’s super-portable.
+This small but perfectly formed pencil sharpener has two holes: one for pencils up to 8.2mm, with a sharpening angle of 23 degrees for clear, accurate lines.
+The other for standard and coloured pencils up to 10.2mm, with a 30-degree angle for broad, soft strokes.
+It has a nice hinged cover to stop shavings spilling out.

-The Faber-Castell F582800 Double Hole Sharpener is very cheap, but still does a great job of sharpening pencils thanks to its quality titanium-coated blades.
-It features two holes: one for standard pencils, which cuts a 21-degree angle, and another for jumbo ones, which cuts at 24 degrees.
+Our choice as the best pencil sharpener for value still does a great job of sharpening pencils thanks to its quality titanium-coated blades.
+It features two holes: one for standard pencils, cutting a 21-degree angle, and another for jumbo ones, cutting at 24 degrees.
 We found it works well with both graphite and coloured pencils.